-Service Number of Visits, Items or Lab Tests Allowed in a Year
+Service Number of Visits, Items or Lab Tests Allowed per Year

-Pharmacy (prescription drugs including initial prescriptions, refills, over the counter medicine and medical/surgical supplies) 40 items if the recipient is: under 21 65 or over certified blind or disabled single caretaker of a child under 18 43 items if the recipient is: 21 to 65 not certified blind or disabled not a single care taker of a child under 18
+Pharmacy (prescription drugs including initial prescriptions, refills, over-the-counter medicine and medical/surgical supplies) 40 items if the recipient is: Under 21 65 or over Certified blind or disabled Single caretaker of a child under 18 43 items if the recipient is: 21 to 65 Not certified blind or disabled Not a single caretaker of a child under 18

 Physician and Medical Clinic 10 visits

 Dental Clinic 3 visits

 Laboratory 18 procedures

 Mental Health Clinic 40 visits

-These Utilization Thresholds have been set in accordance with recent historical information on service use from the MMIS.
+These Utilization Thresholds have been set in accordance with recent historical information on service use from the Medicaid Program.

-The threshold levels are high enough so that most Medicaid recipients will not be affected.
-It will be necessary, however, for providers to verify eligibility and to obtain authorization (through MEVS) for those services that they provide.
+The threshold limits are high enough so that most recipients will not be affected.
+It will be necessary, however, for providers to verify eligibility and to obtain authorization through the MEVS for those services that they provide.

-The potential provider of a service will be required to access MEVS to receive provider/recipient service data to ascertain whether the recipient has reached the particular threshold for that type of service.
-If the recipient has not reached his/her service limitation, MEVS will inform the provider that the service is approved and record that approval for transmission to the MMIS Fiscal Agent.
+The potential provider of a service will be required to access the MEVS to receive provider/recipient service data to ascertain whether the recipient has reached the particular threshold for that type of service.
+If the recipient has not reached his/her service limitation, the MEVS will inform the provider that the service is approved and record that approval for transmission to the Fiscal Agent.

 Without such approval, the provider's claim for service will not be paid by the Fiscal Agent.
-Exceptions to this are situations such as emergency or urgent medical care when the provider will use one of the "SA EXCP CODES" on the claim as described in the Billing Guidelines section of each specific provider manual.
+Exceptions to this are situations such as emergency or urgent care when the provider will use on the "SA EXCP CODES" on the claim as described in the Billing Guidelines section of each specific provider manual.

 The Department recognizes that an initiative such as this must be sensitive to the needs of individual patients who require medically necessary services beyond the normal limits because of a chronic medical condition or an acute spell of illness.

-To accommodate these patients, the physician may request that higher limits be approved for a particular utilization threshold or an exemption be approved for a particular utilization threshold.
-The provider will be required to submit a "Threshold Override Application" form to the Medicaid Override Application System (MOAS) to request such an increase to or exemption from a utilization threshold.
+To accommodate these patients, the physician may request that higher limits be approved for a particular Utilization Threshold or an exemption be approved for a particular Utilization Threshold by submitting a "Threshold Override Application" form to the Medicaid Override Application System (MOAS).

 In order to help avoid a disruption in a recipient's medical care, a "nearing limits" letter will be sent to the recipient, when the authorized services are being used at a rate that will utilize all available services, in less than the current benefit year.

-This letter will advise the recipient to contact his/her provider who should submit a Threshold Override Application form to increase the recipient's service limits.
+This letter will advise the recipient to contact his/her provider who should submit the Threshold Override Application form to increase the recipient's service limits.
 The provider will also be alerted to the fact that this letter has been sent via a message on the MEVS terminal.

-When a recipient reaches his/her utilization threshold, a letter will be sent to the recipient and the provider will be alerted to this fact via a message on the MEVS terminal.
+When a recipient reaches his/her Utilization Threshold, a letter will be sent to the recipient and the provider will be alerted to this fact via a message on the MEVS terminal

-Certain Medicaid recipients will be exempt from most utilization thresholds because they receive their medical care through managed care programs; e.g., Health Maintenance Organizations, prepaid capitation service plans.
+Certain Medicaid recipients will be exempt from most Utilization Thresholds because they receive their medical care though Managed Care Programs, i.e., Health Maintenance Organizations, prepaid capitation service plans.

-There are also some services which are exempt from utilization threshold and the recipient's use of these services is not limited under this program.
-Such services as Family Planning, Methadone Maintenance Treatment, certain obstetric services, Child/Teen Health Program services and kidney dialysis are among those included in this group.
+There are also some services which are exempt from Utilization Threshold and the recipient's use of these services is not limited under this Program.
+Such services include:

+- Family Planning,

+- Methadone Maintenance Treatment,

+- Certain obstetric services,

+- Child/Teen Health Program services, and

+- Kidney dialysis.